 The cost of membership is $15 per calendar year ($10 concession) with an additional cost of $5 for mailing of the monthly Newsletters.

 The funds collected from membership fees go toward our insurance, which covers all members and visitors while they are on our premises, as well as contributing to the upkeep of our buildings, grounds and collection.

 As a member you are entitled to vote at our Annual General Meeting as well as at our monthly General Meeting.
 This means you can have a say in how we spend money, what projects we are involved with and through the AGM, who takes on the roles responsible for running BVHS Inc etc.

 There are research facilities available for the use of members.
-If you do not require supervision you can use PC at the front of the Museum on Tuesday, Wednesday, Thursday or Friday by making a booking in the diary located near the sign-on book.
+If you do not require supervision you can use PC at the front of the Museum on Tuesday or Friday by making a booking in the diary located near the sign-on book.
 There are also three Mac computers available on Fridays in the Reading Room.
 If you do need help you can make a booking for Tuesday or Friday but please give some notice and leave a phone number and short message so we can try to ensure you get the assistance you require.

 The PC and the Macs include photo, object & family databases, 1872 & 1875 Greville’s Post Office Directories, 1872 & 1878 Clarence Electoral rolls & 1903 Commonwealth electoral roll for Mullumbimby & Upper Pocket.
 The PC also runs the program – Family Tree Maker.